arcxp-ce-support/Fusion-Training-User-Stories/README.md

 ## About this training

-In this training we are going to build a Power-Up that's an Apester embed, first, we're going to build the three views that are required for each Power-Up: Search, View, and Edit, then we're going to test it locally with a Arc's testing tool, and finally, we're going to deploy our code and set up Composer to start using it. [click here](https://apester.com/) to learn more about Apester!
+In this training we are going to build a Power-Up that's an Apester embed, first, we're going to build the three views that are required for each Power-Up: Search, View, and Edit, then we're going to test it locally with Arc's testing tool, and finally, we're going to deploy our code and set up Composer to start using it. [click here](https://apester.com/) to learn more about Apester!

 ## How to use

 This repo contains one branch for each of the labs in the Power-Up training curriculum.
 Each branch builds off of the previously completed lab so you can check your solutions as you go.
-For example, to see the solution to lab 4, you can switch to the powerups-lab-05 branch since that's where lab 5 starts off.
+For example, to see the solution to lab 4, you can switch to the powerups-lab-05 branch since that's where lab 5 starts.

 ## Prerequisites